nim-lang/website/jekyll/faq.md

 ## Which option to use for the fastest executable?

 For the standard configuration file, ``-d:release`` does the trick.
+If supported by your compiler, you can also enable link-time optimization for an even faster executable: ``--passc:-flto``

 ## Which option to use for the smallest executable?

 For the standard configuration file, ``-d:quick --opt:size`` does the trick.
+If supported by your compiler, you can also enable link-time optimization for an even smaller executable: ``--passc:-flto``

 ## How do I use a different C compiler than the default one?